 Carefully craft your story

-If you don’t craft your story, someone else will, and it may not be the story you want told.
-Carefully crafting your story provides a tremendous opportunity to update, modernize or wholly transform the narrative of your company.
+If you don’t craft your story, someone else will, and it may not be the story you want to be told.
+Carefully crafting your story provides a tremendous opportunity to update, modernize, or wholly transform the narrative of your company.

 Every company’s history is nuanced.
 And it can be challenging.
 Perhaps your company has acquired a series of brands over time and you’re finding it difficult to tell the individual histories of each company without having a muddled message.
 Or perhaps your company has done a poor job of maintaining its heritage and you’re finding many gaps in the timeline.